Kingsman: The Golden Circle doubles all that’s beloved about the first episode. It borders on overkill, but it’s also 141 minutes of sheer indulgence.

 Kingsman reject Charlie Hesketh ambushes Eggsy Unwin and successfully infiltrates the Kingsman mainframe, resulting in the destruction of all Kingsman bases across Britain.
 With Merlin and him the only survivors, Eggsy executes the doomsday protocol which leads them to Statesman, their American equivalent based in Kentucky.
 Through the aid of Statesman, they then determine the real enemy to be the Golden Circle, a high tech drug cartel led by ruthless businesswoman Poppy Adams.
 They also discover to their joy that Harry Hart, long presumed dead, is alive and well with Statesman.
 Albeit with a severe case of injury-induced amnesia.

 How often do you encounter this situation?
 With no great expectations, you head to the cinema to catch the latest action flick.
 Turns out, it’s one of the best you’d watch that year.

-In short, I feel Kingsman: The Golden Circle was a thrilling and light-hearted 140 minutes that delivered the goods.
+In short, I feel Kingsman: The Golden Circle is a thrilling and light-hearted 140 minutes that delivers the goods.
 While some over-the-top sequences made my eyes roll, the various outrageous surprises more than compensate.
 On the latter, these could easily be enjoyed by anyone, provided one doesn’t nit-pick.

 Check out my other snappy movie reviews.